 There is no doubt that there are profound consequences for young people who experience homelessness.

-We know from research that a prolonged experience of youth homelessness also undermines housing stability and wellness.
-Even if young people exit homelessness, many will continue to grapple with trauma and other mental health challenges, addictions and extreme poverty (Mayock & Parker, 2017, Raleigh-DuRoff, 2004; Karabanow et al., 2016; Kidd et al., 2016; Mayock and Corr, 2013).
-Being housed and living independently is not a positive indicator of well-being, nor a strong predictor of healthy living, labour force participation, and reduced involvement in the criminal justice system.
-In addition, without proper support, the homeless youth of today may become the chronically homeless youth of tomorrow (Baker-Collins, 2016).
+We know from research that a prolonged experience of youth homelessness also undermines housing stability and wellness even if young people exit homelessness, as many will continue to grapple with trauma and other mental health challenges, addictions and extreme poverty (Mayock & Parker, 2017, Raleigh-DuRoff, 2004; Karabanow et al., 2016; Kidd et al., 2016; Mayock and Corr, 2013).